dancmc/comp90054-pacman-wiki/Value-Iteration.md

 till the whole of the map has been covered.
 This also has problems and it turns out that even though the values are calculated and populated, they are sorted in increasing size from top of the column to the bottom of the column.
-Once these values have been calculated we the look for the appropriate action to take, and this works by moving to the cell with a larger value than the current location cell’s value.
+Once these values have been calculated we then look for the appropriate action to take, and this works by moving to the cell with a larger value than the current location cell’s value.
 The problem with this is that once the agent moves down to (30,1) and then moves to (28,1) it can not move upwards towards (28,5) because the values are in an increasing order from top to bottom and not from bottom to top as the agent needs.
-At this point the agent can not use plain value iteration to figure out which action it has to take to reach to the next location on the path.
+At this point, the agent cannot use plain value iteration to figure out which action it has to take to reach to the next location on the path.

-Armed with the knowledge of this problem, we then decided to instead get the legal neighbors, or the actual neighbors form the target state to the agent’s location, and this was to be done by using Breadth First Search.
+Armed with the knowledge of this problem, we then decided to instead get the legal neighbours, or the actual neighbors form the target state to the agent’s location, and this was to be done by using Breadth First Search.
 This would explore the whole of the map and return the paths where the agent can go and this would also help us in calculating the V(s) values.
 This worked, and we had